May 2nd, 2011

-- You can pull your credit reports from www.annualcreditreport.com for free once a year and it will list on there who has pulled your credit.
+- You can pull your full credit reports to find out who has pulled your credit.
 (Hard score inquiries).

 - This is potentially a case of identity theft.
 If you have a lot of inquiries you don’t recognize, call the credit bureaus immediately and put freezes on all of your reports.
 (Mysterious credit inquiries)